 - A dedicated IP address on each plan

 - From 256 MB RAM to 2 GB RAM

 EasyCGI’s noteworthy add-ons to their web hosting plans include custom error pages, support for several programming languages, website analytics tools, free SSL certificate, and RAID infrastructure.

 Their hosting packages are mid to high range, which maybe makes them unsuitable for startups and smaller businesses.
 Nevertheless, I noticed that they have turned launching an e-commerce website into an easy plug-and-play process that includes the ECwid shopping cart, an inventory, shipping management, and product sourcing.

 While their hosting packages are not perfectly suited to beginner businesses, EasyCGI is nonetheless very beginner-friendly as the name suggests.
 They provide a drag-and-drop website builder along with goMobi (a mobile website builder) so you can create responsive mobile-friendly websites in minutes.

 I’m particularly taken with their take on security.
 The ‘site lock’ feature automatically scans your website to remove malware and harmful code, and two firewalls plus 24/7/365 security protects their data centers in Boston.

 Although EasyCGI’s plan prices are pretty standard, there are no low-tier offers for small businesses.
 This may well be because their sister brands provide many low-tier plans.

 Unlike most web hosting companies, there is no free domain name with any plan, but this is not a bad tradeoff for the enormous space provided.
 If you choose any VPS plan, you can effectively try before you buy, by paying month-to-month until you’re ready to commit to a year or more.

-Customer support is superb, as I discovered by receiving a prompt and helpful response via live chat.
-You can also use their online ticketing system, phone support, and the self-help knowledge base aimed at both new and advanced webmasters.
+I experienced superb customer support when I received a prompt and helpful response via live chat.
+You can also utilize their online ticketing system, phone support, and the self-help knowledge base, which is aimed at both new and advanced webmasters.